-Figure 13.
-Enhanced Geothermal Systems (EGS) (Yin et al., 2021).
+Figure 12.
+Benefits and challenges of using Enhanced Geothermal Systems (EGS) (Yin et al., 2021).

 The energy reserves in the upper 10 km of the earth's crust are approximately 1.3×10^{27} Joules, which could supply global energy use for millions of years.
 The exploitable geothermal potential could reach up to 1200 GWe, based on an optimistic estimated probability of 70%.
 In 2050, there could be more than 70 GWe from EGS, based on an estimated probability of 85%.
-For production, EGS is still not a mature technology, so further development is required to reach these values (Lu, 2018).
+Since EGS wells are typically several kilometers deep, the potential economic impact of reusing an old well, versus drilling a new deep well, is large.
+Additionally, existing wells may be used for seismic monitoring close to the reservoir.
+For production, EGS is not as mature as the other technologies, and further development is required to reach these values (Lu, 2018).